Advanced Data Loss Prevention Technologies

-DeviceLock kernel mode Agents enforce the widest set of endpoint contextual controls in the industry over local ports; peripheral, virtual, and redirected devices; the Windows clipboard, true file types, Windows print screen functions, and over network applications and protocols to prevent endpoint data leaks.
-Technically, “the widest” claim means that more data leak scenarios are controlled for local channels and network communications, as well as more depth and breadth of control parameters and their configurable options can be enforced over data access and transfers.
+- DeviceLock kernel-mode Agents enforce the widest set of endpoint contextual controls in the industry over local ports; peripheral, virtual, and redirected devices; the Windows clipboard, true file types, Windows print screen functions, and over network applications and protocols to prevent endpoint data leaks.
+Technically, “the widest” claim means that more data leak scenarios are controlled for local channels and network communications, as well as more depth and breadth of control parameters and their configurable options can be enforced over data access and transfer scenarios.

-Going beyond DLP for Windows computers, DeviceLock has developed an endpoint agent for Macintosh (Mac) computers, which supports essential port and device security control and audit capabilities.
+- Going beyond DLP for Windows computers, DeviceLock has developed an endpoint agent for Macintosh (Mac) computers, which supports essential port and device security control and audit capabilities.
 Uniquely with the assistance of our DeviceLock Enterprise Server module, if the Mac computer accounts are members of the domain bindery, they can also be conveniently managed via Group Policies from Microsoft Active Directory in the same uniform way as are the DeviceLock Agents for Windows with the assistance of a DeviceLock Enterprise Server instance.
-In addition, the DeviceLock Agent for Macs integrates with the Apple’s FileVault encryption feature where DeviceLock policy can allow users copying data to a removable storage, but only if it a partition that is verifiably encrypted by FileVault.
+In addition, the DeviceLock Agent for Macs integrates with the Apple’s FileVault encryption feature where DeviceLock policy can allow users copying data to a removable storage, but only if it is a partition that is verifiably encrypted by FileVault.

-Major advantages of the unique agent-resident DeviceLock Optical Character Recognition (OCR) in comparison with server-based OCR solutions include its ability to prevent leakage of sensitive textual data in images via local data channels on the endpoint, as well as from laptops when used physically outside of the corporate network and any of its perimeter controls.
+- Major advantages of the unique agent-resident DeviceLock Optical Character Recognition (OCR) in comparison with server-based OCR solutions include its ability to prevent leakage of sensitive textual data in images via local data channels on the endpoint, as well as from laptops when used physically outside of the corporate network and any of its perimeter controls.

-DeviceLock DLP features a comprehensive and scalable logging subsystem with optional automated log collection and delivery to the central database, content-aware data shadowing, a forensic viewer, and built-in full-text searching.
+- DeviceLock DLP features a comprehensive and scalable logging subsystem with optional automated log collection and delivery to the central database, content-aware data shadowing, a forensic viewer, and built-in full-text searching.
 Alternatively, DeviceLock Agents can feed your preferred SYSLOG or SNMP-based SEIM system in real-time for reporting purposes.

-Uniquely, the DeviceLock Virtual DLP (VDLP) feature delivers content-aware endpoint DLP for BYOD solutions using remote virtualization platforms, such as Microsoft RDS, Citrix XenDesktop, Citrix XenApp, and VMware View.
-Citrix and VMware have certified DeviceLock DLP as Citrix® Ready and VMware® Ready respectively.
-DeviceLock’s VDLP capabilities that provide on-the-fly content-filtering security with OCR capabilities for users with shared virtual clipboards and virtually “mapped drives” regardless of the user’s device are exclusive in the industry for virtual desktop (VDI) and virtual/remote session use cases.
+- Uniquely, the DeviceLock Virtual DLP (VDLP) feature delivers content-aware endpoint DLP for solutions using remote virtualization platforms, such as Microsoft RDS, Citrix XenDesktop, Citrix XenApp, and VMware View.
+Citrix and VMware have certified DeviceLock DLP as Citrix® Ready and VMware® Ready, respectively.
+DeviceLock’s VDLP capabilities that provide on-the-fly content-filtering security with OCR capabilities for users with shared virtual clipboards and virtually “mapped drives” regardless of the user’s device are exclusive in the industry for virtual desktop (VDI) and RDP/virtual/remote session use cases.